hwang655/HUG/README.md

 # HUG
-a least square approximation (LSA) algorithm to estimate dependent Poisson and Hurdle graphical models.
+A least square approximation (LSA) algorithm to estimate dependent Poisson and Hurdle graphical models.

 This repository contains code needed to reproduce the article: